Smart St Neots

 St Neots has an exciting opportunity to become one of the UK’s first ‘smart’ market towns and lead the way for other market towns in Cambridgeshire.

-Our St Neots Smart Places Initiative is exploring ‘smart’ solutions to help to tackle some of the key issues the town faces, in areas such as transport, environment, connectivity and information.
+In 2019 the St Neots Smart Places Initiative, set up by Connecting Cambridgeshire’s Smart team, explored how ‘smart’ solutions could be used to help tackle some of the key issues the town faces; in areas such as transport, environment, connectivity and information.

-Since 2018 we’ve been working with local people to discover how data, emerging technology and digital connectivity can be used to support the continuing growth of this busy town.
+The Smart team worked with local people, at a series of events, to discover how data, emerging technology and digital connectivity could be used to support the continuing growth of this busy town.

 How the people of St Neots were involved